-The mean average attendance in the three years pre-pandemic was 98%.
-This compares to 96% nationally (LA data) and demonstrates a radical improvement compared to 2001 when attendance was 86% and 2009 (when last inspected by Ofsted) when attendance was 96%.
+The mean average attendance over the last three years was 97%.
+This compares to 92.9% nationally for 23-24 (.gov data).
 Thomas Jones has stability of over 90% compared to 85.6% nationally, exceptionally high considering the school is based in inner London.
 Currently attendance is 97%.

-There have been no fixed or permanent exclusions since 2016.
-Only one pupil has been permanently excluded in the last 20 years.
+There have been no suspensions or permanent exclusions since 2016.
+Only one pupil has been permanently excluded in the last 25 years.